dylanarmstrong/userscripts/README.md

 ### Scripts

+### cnbc
+CNBC is removing the article because of my adblocking, so double the article, it won't remove both.

 ### facebook-marketplace-local-only
 Remove 'Ships to you' items from marketplace.
 I'm not sure this does what I want, but it's somewhat useful at the moment.